 "This poll suggests that parents need to ask for clarification if they are unsure about what the provider is saying, or why it's important.
 Providers should work on using clear language, asking parents about their concerns, and giving practical examples of what works with children of different ages,' says Davis.

 More information: Full report: C.S.
-Mott Children's Hospital National Poll on Children's Health mottnpch.org/reports-surveys/just-what-doctor-ordered-not-many-parents
+Mott Children's Hospital National Poll on Children's Health mottnpch.org/reports-surveys/j… red-not-many-parents